WRF Physics¶

 mp_physics=55

-Predicts particle shapes and habits in ice crystal growth; (new in v4.1)
+Predicts particle shapes and habits in ice crystal growth; (available since wrfv4.1)

 Jensen et al., 2017